maksimmishakov/mismatch-recruiter/docs/COMPREHENSIVE_ARCHITECTURE_GUIDE.md

 ## 1. System Overview

 ### Purpose
-The Lamoda AI Recruiter is an intelligent recruitment automation system that leverages AI to streamline the hiring process, from candidate screening to interview question generation.
+The Mismatch AI Recruiter is an intelligent recruitment automation system that leverages AI to streamline the hiring process, from candidate screening to interview question generation.

 ### Core Objectives
 - Automate initial candidate screening